Vihaan7578/careerForge/PROJECT_NOTES.md

 Not bad for 2 days of work and questionable amounts of caffeine.

-If you're reading this and wondering "should I use this for my actual resume?" - yeah, go for it.
-It's actually pretty solid.
+If you're reading this and wondering "should I use this for my actual resume?" - NOOOO WAYSSS HAHA

 ---